Cascoda/cascoda-sdk/docs/guides/thread-commissioning.md

 - [Commissioning](#commissioning)
     - [CLI Commissioning](#cli-commissioning)
+      - This can be used when you are using an openthread CLI on a device that is already connected to the network (or has formed it)
     - [App Commissioning](#app-commissioning)
+      - This can be used when you have a border router, and an android smartphone that you can connect to it over WiFi
     - [OT-BR Web GUI Commissioning](#ot-br-web-gui-commissioning)
+      - This can be used when you have a border router and can access its web interface using a web browser
 - [Joining](#joining)
     - [CLI Joining](#cli-joining)
+      - This is used when the joining device has an openthread CLI interface
     - [Automatic Joining](#automatic-joining)
+      - This is used for example applications that do not have openthread CLI interfaces

 ### Commissioning